 The functional approach of TCM views life as a dynamic process involving the interaction of forces and energies both within and outside the individual.
 These external forces are the climate, pathogenic factors, and the total environment outside our body.
 Internal factors include our genetic background, constitution, and our emotional, mental, and spiritual aspects.

 TCM views well-being as a dynamic balance between these internal and external forces.
 Health is seen as the ability of an organism to respond appropriately to a wide variety of challenges in a way that insures maintaining equilibrium and balance.
 An imbalance may cause a disharmony in the system and, unless corrected, may eventually lead to a disease.
 "Disease" represents a failure of the organism to adapt to a challenge, a disruption of the overall equilibrium.
 The goal of TCM is to maintain this balance, or to assist the individual to return to a state of dynamic balance, enabling him or her to achieve their optimal level of well-being.
-This state of well-being differs for everyone, and differs for everyone at different stages of life: even in the grips of terminal disease, there is a state of well-being that you can attain.
+This state of well-being differs for everyone, and differs for everyone at different stages of life.

 As a microcosm of nature, a cosmos in miniature, we are propelled by the same forces that are found in nature and follow the same cyclical patterns and processes.
 According to the ancient Chinese art of practical ecology, known as Feng Shui, the earth has veins of energy that course through it, hold it together, and act as a grid from which all life derives its power.
 In a similar manner, all living beings have a grid, the meridians, through which life energy (Qi) flows.
 These meridians, or energy grids, also contain points on them that affect the meridians.
 Many of these acupressure points are located in areas that are particularly difficult for Qi to pass through.
 Acupuncture points also have specific energetic functions that affect specific organ meridians or the system as a whole.